-The Group registered a net decrease of RM0.3 million in its cash and cash equivalents, resulting in an increased net overdraft position of RM3.6 million as at 31 December 2018 as compared to RM3.3 million as at 31 December 2017.
-While operating activities generated cash flow of RM0.6 million, net capital expenditures of RM0.2 million and reduction of borrowings of RM0.7 million resulted in the net decrease in cash and cash equivalents.
+As to maintain a healthy cash flow position under such challenging business environment, the Group has a tight control over its capital expenditures and deferred certain upgrading projects, the purchase of property, plant and equipment was kept at a low level of RM0.5 million which stayed almost the same as of RM0.6 million last year.
+The Group registered a net increase of RM1.4 million in its cash and cash equivalents, resulting in a decreased net overdraft position of RM2.2 million as at 31 December 2019 as compared to RM3.6 million as at 31 December 2018.
+While operating activities generated cash flow of RM2.6 million, net capital expenditures of RM0.4 million and reduction of borrowings of RM0.8 million resulted in the net increase in cash and cash equivalents.

-The Group's gearing ratio (calculated as net debt divided by total capital plus net debt) had increased slightly from the preceding year of 23% to current year of 26%.
+With the reduction in total borrowings and payables as well as improvement in cash position in the current financial year, the Group's gearing ratio (calculated as net debt divided by total capital plus net debt) had improved slightly from the preceding year of 26% to current year of 24%.

-The Group's revenue, profit after tax and earnings per share for the past 5 years up to 31 December 2018, are disclosed in this Annual Report under the Group Financial Highlights in page 1.
+The Group's revenue, profit after tax and earnings per share for the past 5 years up to 31 December 2019, are disclosed in this Annual Report under the Group Financial Highlights in page 1.